chandanhpcic/docs/source/manual/ips.rst

 Intrusion Prevention System
 ===========================

-The Intrusion Prevention System (IPS) system of OPNsense is based on Suricata_ and utilizes Netmap_ to enhance performance and minimize CPU utilization.
+The Intrusion Prevention System (IPS) system of Reticen8 is based on Suricata_ and utilizes Netmap_ to enhance performance and minimize CPU utilization.
 This deep packet inspection system is very powerful and can be used to detect and mitigate security threats at wire speed.